So Much To Do. So Little Time

 The Historic Courthouse and Town Square

 Bryson City’s iconic old courthouse towers over the town square and the adjacent block of early 20th century buildings.
-The historic courthouse houses the Bryson City and National Park visitor center on the ground floor, and the Swain County Heritage Museum upstairs.
+The historic courthouse houses the Bryson City and National Park visitor center on the basement floor, and the Swain County Heritage Museum upstairs.

 Scenic Railroad Excursions